Chart Color Schemes

 Health performance in Crestmead is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Crestmead faces significant health challenges with common health conditions being somewhat prevalent across all age groups but notably higher among older cohorts.
-The rate of private health cover in the area is extremely low at approximately 46% (5,968 people), compared to the national average of 55.3%.
+Crestmead faces significant health challenges with common health conditions prevalent across all age groups but to a higher degree among older cohorts.
+Approximately 46% of its total population (~5,968 people) has private health cover, compared to the national average of 55.3%.

 The most common medical conditions are asthma and mental health issues, affecting 10.6% and 9.8% of residents respectively.
-Conversely, 66.9% of residents report being completely free from medical ailments, which is slightly lower than the Greater Brisbane average of 69.2%.
-As of 31 December 2020, 10.0% of Crestmead's population is aged 65 and over (1,303 people), compared to 12.2% in Greater Brisbane.
-While this may seem low, health outcomes among seniors require more attention than the broader population due to the prevalence of age-related health issues.
+Conversely, 66.9% of residents report no medical ailments, slightly lower than the Greater Brisbane average of 69.2%.
+Crestmead has a lower proportion of seniors aged 65 and over (10.0%, or 1,303 people) compared to Greater Brisbane (12.2%).
+Health outcomes among seniors require more attention due to the specific challenges they face.

 Frequently Asked Questions - Health